Urs-Bruelhart/spectre_meltdown_check/README.md

 * This playbook uses the "human_log.py" callback plugin so that ansible script module output is readable.
 More info for that plug-in can be found [here](https://github.com/n0ts/ansible-human_log).

-* Since the script will often fail to find CPU microcode updates on a patched system, it exits with return code 1 causing ansible will return a lot of red junk in addition to the script output.
+* Since the script will often fail to find CPU microcode update on a patched system, it will exit with return code 1 causing ansible to return a lot of red junk in addition to the script output.
 The pipe to sed removes the junk leaving clean script output.

 * Ansible will run as current user by default, root access/privilege-escalation is not required.